Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Hours:

-Monday - Friday 8 AM to 5 PM (please note that on Mondays he is involved in outreach and therefore you may be working with one of his colleagues on Mondays)
+Monday - Friday 8 AM to 4 PM (please note that on Mondays the preceptor is involved in outreach and therefore you may be working with a colleague on Mondays)

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.